Why Some People Lie to Their Therapists

 In many instances, someone’s lie in therapy is an attempt to avoid consequences such as a therapist altering the course of treatment, researchers say.

-Morin acknowledges many patients are scared of “getting in trouble” for what they confess in therapy.
+Morin acknowledges many clients are scared of “getting in trouble” for what they confess in therapy.
 “They may worry that the therapist will terminate their sessions because they aren’t making progress or they may be concerned the therapist will somehow punish them,” she says.

 Dishonesty motivated by anticipated consequences can also surround unhealthy and even perilous habits.
-Almost one-third of the therapy patients Farber, along with co-authors Matt Blanchard and Melanie Love, studied admitted they lied to their therapists about their use of drugs and alcohol, while 21% said they had lied about their eating habits.
+Almost one-third of the therapy clients Farber, along with co-authors Matt Blanchard and Melanie Love, studied admitted they lied to their therapists about their use of drugs and alcohol, while 21% said they had lied about their eating habits.
 When it comes to addictions, eating disorders and other dangerous patterns, Farber says sometimes people refrain from opening up to their therapists because, quite simply, they don’t want to stop.

 “Once I tell my therapist about these kinds of serious addictive behaviors, I’ll be in a position where the therapist is going to continue to inquire and work with me or almost insist that I have a plan to give up these addictions, and I don’t want to,” Farber says of this type of mentality.

-Even patients with less dire habits still feel the need to lie because they know their therapist will advise them to change, even if they’re not ready to.
-“I lie because I don’t want to stop certain behaviors that I enjoy doing but are probably red flags for a therapist,” says Laura, the therapy patient.
+Even people with less dire habits still feel the need to lie because they know their therapist will advise them to change, even if they’re not ready to.
+“I lie because I don’t want to stop certain behaviors that I enjoy doing but are probably red flags for a therapist,” says Laura, the therapy client.

 They’re in denial